 Theater lovers looking to experience Broadway on a budget needn’t look any further.
 For more than 40 years, the TKTS booth in Times Square (47th Street and Broadway) has been selling same-day discounted tickets.
-It opens at 3 pm most days (in late morning on matinee days), and the discounts range from 20 to 50% on Broadway and Off-Broadway shows.
+It opens at 3 pm most days (in the late morning on matinee days), and the discounts range from 20 to 50% on Broadway and Off-Broadway shows.
 There are also TKTS locations in Lower Manhattan (next to South Street Seaport) and at Lincoln Center (in the David Rubenstein Atrium) - which are expected to open in April, or after mask mandates have been lifted in the city.
 Want to score discounted tickets from the comfort of your couch?
 The Today TiX app has a seat for everyone.
 Like surprises?
-With Broadway Roulette, just pick a day and the number of tickets you desire (for as soon as the next day or up to four months in advance), set your preferences for the type of show you want to see and eliminate the ones you don’t, and then see an amazing Broadway show for $49-$59 per person!
+With Broadway Roulette, just pick a day and the number of tickets you desire (for as soon as the next day or up to four months in advance), set your preferences for the type of show you want to see, and eliminate the ones you don’t, and then see an amazing Broadway show for $49-$59 per person!
 Various prices depending on performance and seating; most discounted tickets are under $100.

 Luxury: Spend a Night at the Opera